-Five overall expectations must guide student conduct and eligibility:
+Six overall expectations must guide student conduct and eligibility:

 - 1. Students will demonstrate respect and concern for the rights and feelings of others. - 2.
 Students will behave in a manner, which reflects favorably on themselves, their family, classmates, school and community. - 3.
 Students will adhere to the District Code of Conduct. - 4.
 Students will abide by the Athletic and Extracurricular Participation Code. - 5.
-Students must maintain Scholastic Eligibility.
+Students must maintain Scholastic Eligibility. - 6.
+Students must try out for a team prior to the first league game/contest and fulfill the required number of practices as per Section III rules in order to be a team member.